Formal groups and quantum cohomology: Computing quantum Steenrod operations

 It turns out that this is compatible with predictions coming from ``classical'' enumerative mirror symmetry.
 There (see e.g.\ \cite[Definition 4.9]{coates-corti-galkin-golyshev-kasprzyk14}), a mirror superpotential $W \in \bZ[y_1^{\pm 1},y_2^{\pm 1},y_3^{\pm 1}]$ for $X$ needs to have the property that

+There can be infinitely many different superpotentials for the same $X$, related by certain birational changes of variables.
+Assuming that the anticanonical linear system for $X$ contains a smooth divisor, then the actual mirror of $X$, formed relative to that divisor, should come with a proper (fibres are compact) function that specializes to those superpotentials in different Zariski charts.

-$\tilde{W}(1,x_1,x_2,x_3)-1$ satisfies that property, as a consequence of \eqref{eq:two-quadrics}, but it fails another requirement, that of having a reflexive Newton polyhedron.
+Getting back to our example: the function $\tilde{W}(1,x_1,x_2,x_3)-1$ satisfies the property \eqref{eq:oscillating}, as a consequence of \eqref{eq:two-quadrics}, but fails another requirement for mirror superpotentials, that of having a reflexive Newton polyhedron.
 Instead, the precise relation is as follows.
 One of the superpotentials for our specific $X$, given in \cite[Polytope 198]{fanosearch}, is

 One can then write

 The monomial coordinate change in \eqref{eq:v-w} is a $\bZ/4$-cover of the $(y_1,y_2,y_3)$-torus by the $(x_1,x_2,x_3)$-torus; such coordinate changes do not affect oscillating integrals as in \eqref{eq:oscillating}.
 It is clear from the definition \eqref{eq:two-quadrics} that the critical locus of $\tilde{W}(1,x_1,x_2,x_3)$ contains an affine part of $C$, lying in the fibre $\tilde{W}^{-1}(0)$.
 Hence, the critical locus of $W$ contains an affine part of a $\bZ/4$-quotient of $C$, lying in the fibre $W^{-1}(-1)$.
 Moreover, the Hessian in transverse direction to those critical loci is nondegenerate over $\bQ$ (or over $\bF_p$, provided that $p$ is large).
 In view of the expected correspondence between the Fukaya category of $X$ and the category $D^b_{\mathit{sing}}$ associated to a compactification of $W$, this provides strong support for Conjecture \ref{th:isogeny}, and also gives a specific candidate genus one curve (within the specified isogeny class).